April 4, 2014

 And in doing so, the Court appears to have forgotten not only the original Buckley case, but also its own more recent reaffirmations of Buckley, which happened not just in Randall (upholding Buckley’s approach to expenditure limits in 2006), but also in 2011’s Bennett case (upholding Buckley’s approach to public financing), and in 2010’s Citizens United case (upholding Buckley’s approach to disclosure of money in politics.)

 But now the Supreme goldfish are lost in their bowls.
 It might be humorous to see the Justices bumble around so badly, except that they have our democracy in their hands, and they look utterly unmoored from any long-standing, or even short-standing, precedent.

-Tags:Campaign finance, Speech and expression, Democracy and Voting, First Amendment, Ciara Torres-Spelliscy, Guest Post, McCutcheon v.
+Tags:Campaign Finance, Democracy and Voting, First Amendment, Ciara Torres-Spelliscy, Guest Post, McCutcheon v.
 Federal Election Commission